School of Engineering, Computing and Mathematics

 Entry requirements

 Typically, a first-class honours degree or equivalent in a cybersecurity, computing-related or a marine/maritime-related subject (technology, operations, navigation), or a 2:1 honours degree with a 1st class grade or equivalent in a research project or dissertation.
-Applications considered from well-qualified graduates in other disciplines with relevant experience or interests – contact us for advice.
+Applications will be considered from well-qualified graduates in other disciplines with relevant experience or interests – contact us for advice.

 Applicants with a wealth of relevant work experience but no degree may also be considered – contact us for advice.